qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 Only resources that QGIS knows how to handle are shown in the browser.

-Using the browser panel you can locate, inspect and add data, as described in :ref:`browser_panel`.
+Using the Browser panel you can locate, inspect and add data, as described in :ref:`browser_panel`.
 In addition, the Browser panel supports drag and drop of many QGIS resources, such as project files, processing scripts and processing models.
 Processing scripts and models can also be opened for editing in an external editor and the graphical modeller respectively.

+You can drag and drop layers from the :guilabel:`Layers` panel to the :guilabel:`Browser` panel, for instance into a GeoPackage or a PostGIS database.

 .. _figure_browser_panel: